Elvira Barney: Trial and aftermath

 On 30 May 1932, Barney and Stephen hosted a dinner party at their home.
 Among the guests were Arthur Jeffress, Hugh Armigel Wade, Sylvia Coke, Denys Skeffington Smyth, Brian Howard, Anton Altmann, Irene MacBrayne, Arthur Streek, and Olivia Wyndham and her then-girlfriend Ruth Baldwin, a longtime companion of Joe Carstairs, and Edward Gathorne-Hardy.
 Barney, Stephen, and some of their guests then went to The Blue Angel, a private club on Dean Street.
 The following morning, Stephen died of bullet wounds and Barney was arrested and charged with murder.

 Barney was defended at her trial by Sir Patrick Hastings, who portrayed her as the innocent party and a victim of little value.
 Wade and Jeffress gave testimony.
 Altmann, Howard, MacBrayne, Coke, Streek, Fester, and Skeffington-Smyth also gave statements, some of which were read in court.

 The judge described Hastings' closing remarks as "certainly one of the finest speeches I have ever heard".
 Barney was found not guilty of murder and manslaughter, but she was convicted of possession of a firearm.
 The press reported on Barney boasting of killing Stephen at a celebration party following the verdict.

 Barney's family disowned her and she moved to France.
 She was found dead in a Paris hotel room on 25 December 1936 after returning drunk the night before.

 Portrayals

 Barney believed the profligate socialite Agatha Runcible in Evelyn Waugh's Vile Bodies was based on her.
 However, Runcible was a caricature of Elizabeth Ponsonby.

+Barney was portrayed by the actress Nicola Duffett in Laugh Baby Laugh, a 1993 segment of the true crime TV series In Suspicious Circumstances.